hasanenv/aws-alb-nginx-architecture/README.md

   <img src="assets/aws-alb.drawio.PNG" width="700">
 </p>

-This project is a production-style AWS environment designed and built from scratch.
+This project is a production-style AWS environment I designed and built from scratch.
 It runs inside a custom VPC with public and private subnets, an Application Load Balancer (for HTTP/S traffic), and NGINX servers hosted privately behind it.
 Private instances can reach the internet securely via a NAT Gateway.

 The goal was to learn how real architectures are deployed end to end with security, routing, DNS, certificates, and isolation between tiers.